I was scared.

 It was my first time traveling by myself.
 I was 19 and had zero Japanese skills.

-Finally after a good hour and change of driving in the opposite direction of my hotel, a passenger motioned for me to get off the bus with them.
+Finally after a good hour of driving in the opposite direction of my hotel, a passenger motioned for me to get off the bus with them.

 For 2 hours.